aimeedarling/Code-Refactor/README.md

 - Added alt text to images and icons
 - Repaired broken links
 - Removed generic div elements and used symantic selectors
-- Consolidated and organized CSS from 200 lines to 134 lines grouping like selectors.
+- Consolidated and organized CSS from 200 lines to 134 lines
+- Commented on CSS

 ## Table of Contents (Optional)